You'll only find results from genuine companies. Our data experts check each company before we add them to our comparisons.

-Whether you rent or own your home, if it's damaged or your belongings are broken or stolen, the best home insurance can be the protection you need to cover the cost.
+Whether you rent or own your home - be it leasehold or freehold - if it's damaged or your belongings are broken or stolen, home insurance can offer the protection you need to cover the cost.

-Like other types, home insurance involves signing up to a monthly payment premium and you are then covered for the duration of the policy.
+Like other types of insurance, home insurance involves signing up to a monthly payment premium and you are then covered up to a set limit for the duration of the policy.

-The best home insurance is one that will cover the true cost and worth of your home and belongings, so be as accurate as possible with these details when you compare home insurance policies.
+The best home insurance is one that will cover the true cost and worth of your home contents and repair to the building itself, so be as accurate as possible with these details when you compare policies.

 Home insurance can be split into two separate policies; buildings insurance and contents insurance.
 You can buy each separately, or get them together as a combined policy.

 Some content insurance policies also cover items you take out of your home, like your phone, bike or laptop.
-But these aren’t listed as standard, so you should check individual policies if you want to include kind of cover.
+But this isn't often included as standard, so you should check individual policies if you want to include it.

 With contents insurance, your belongings will be replaced with new versions.
-This is called ‘New for Old’.
-It means that if your phone was lost or stolen, your insurance would cover the cost of a new one, equal in value to the original.
-So when you take out a policy, think about how much your belongings would cost to replace, rather than how much they might be worth.
+This is called ‘New for Old’ cover.
+It means that if your phone was stolen, your insurance would cover the cost of a new one, equal in value to the original.

 There are several specific kinds of contents insurance you can get.
 These include:

-Here’s some more information on what contents insurance covers.
+Here’s more information on what contents insurance covers.

 It usually protects the structure of your home and external fixtures like pipes against damage from bad weather, fire or theft.
 It can also cover internal fixtures and fittings like bathrooms and kitchens, and outdoor structures like sheds.